Loblaw-Shoppers Drug deal gets support from proxy firms

-Two independent proxy advisory firms have recommended that Shoppers Drug Mart SC.TO shareholders vote in favor of Loblaw Co Ltd's (L.TO) C$12.4 billion ($11.76 billion) takeover offer, the Canadian pharmacy chain said on Tuesday.
+Sept 3 Two independent proxy advisory firms have recommended that Shoppers Drug Mart shareholders vote in favor of Loblaw Co Ltd's C$12.4 billion ($11.76 billion) takeover offer, the Canadian pharmacy chain said on Tuesday.

 Institutional Shareholder Services Inc (ISS) and Glass Lewis & Co, which offer advice on shareholder votes, both backed the deal.
 Glass Lewis noted the deal offers attractive diversification at a time of increasing competition in Canada.